National Waterways Museum, Gloucester

 Free facilities for teachers include pre-visits, entry for teachers (and carers), lesson planning, risk assessments and outreach visits to schools when children get an introduction to life on the waterways.

-Practicalities include: indoor picnic area, toilets including disabled access, shop, café, bag/coat storage, coach parking, £2 or £3 goodie bags available to book in advance.
+Practicalities include: indoor or outdoor picnic area, toilets including disabled access, shop, café, bag/coat storage, coach parking, goodie bags available to book in advance.

 Get out on to the water and board the Queen Boadicea II.
 Our 45-minute cruise is the perfect way to make your school visit truly memorable.
 See lift and swing bridges in action and hear fascinating facts about the Gloucester & Sharpness Canal.
 Children can even eat their sandwiches on board – a great treat!